-The table on page 19 summarises the impact of an increase/decrease in the market value of the share portfolio on the Fund's equity at 30 June and profit from operating activities.
-The analysis is based on the assumptions that the security prices increased/decreased by 10% with all other variables held constant and that the fair value of the Fund's portfolio moved according to this.
+The table in Note 11(d) summarises the impact of an increase or decrease in the market value of the share portfolio on the Fund's equity at 30 June and net profit from operating activities.
+The analysis is based on the assumptions that the security prices increased or decreased by 10% with all other variables held constant and that the fair value of the Fund's portfolio moved according to this.